jaycollett/TCFSermonSearcher/README.md

    # Use the run script for development
    python run.py

-   # Or make it executable and run it directly
+   # Or use the rebuild and run script to refresh dependencies
-   chmod +x run.py
-   ./run.py
+   ./rebuild_and_run.sh
    ```

 ### Testing